chriskrycho/v5.chriskrycho.com/site/library/Tiamats Wrath.md

     - just war
     - James S. A. Corey
 date: 2020-01-23T21:20
+updated: 2020-01-23T22:30

 ---

-I reread <cite>Tiamat’s Wrath</cite>—the 8th and penultimate novel in James S. A. Corey’s sci-fi series <cite>The Expanse</cite>—this week, after having reread the first five books while down with the flu over my Christmas vacation.
+I reread <cite>Tiamat’s Wrath</cite>—the 8th and penultimate novel in James S. A. Corey’s sci-fi series <cite>The Expanse</cite>—this week, after having reread the first seven books while down with the flu over my Christmas vacation and in the weeks since.
 I enjoyed it just as much the second time through as I did the first, and I’m eager to see how the final installment plays out when it arrives sometime this year.

 (Normally I would be nervous about a final installment in such a long series.
 Here… well, I’m still a *little* nervous whether the last book will stick the landing, but the authors whose joint pen name is James S. A. Corey have done such a good job that I’m more confident than I would normally be.)